tigerbeetle/tigerbeetle/docs/DESIGN.md

 ### Processing Fault Model

+* The system may crash at any time.

 * The system may freeze process execution for minutes or hours at a time, for example during a VM migration.

 * The system clock may jump backwards or forwards in time, at any time.